A History: The Harvard Club of Toronto

 In May 2003 (then) President Lawrence Summers launched the Club’s centennial year with his remarks at the celebratory luncheon for +500 alumni at the King Edward Hotel in Toronto.
 The Harvard Global Series was held in Toronto in 2007 with Harvard deans, professors and +800 alumni from around the globe at the Royal York Hotel.
 In April 2016 “Your Harvard: Canada” welcomed (then) President Drew Faust to Toronto to meet +600 Canadian alumni at the Aga Khan Museum.

-The Harvard Club of Toronto reached its one-hundredth year and continues to thrive by taking on new activities.
-A Brown Bag Lunch Series attracts prominent speakers from diverse academic, business, and artistic disciplines.
+The Harvard Club of Toronto is at its 120th year and continues to thrive by taking on new activities.
+Its Brown Bag Lunch Series attracts prominent speakers from diverse academic, business, and artistic disciplines.
 Club members enjoy group visits to galleries and new buildings, theatre and sports events, book launches, wine tasting evenings, community service days, networking evenings, pub nights, and holiday parties.
 Recent Grads subcommittees have added new social events.
-Events held with partners such as the HBS Club in Toronto and other Ivy Schools, expand our community and programs.
+Events held with partners such as the HBS Club in Toronto and the Ivy + network of US and UK schools, expand our community and programs.

 The HAA’s Global Networking Nights are held in cities around the world: for several years the HCT has hosted these social evenings (in March) in Toronto to bring alumni together.
-Recently the HAA's September Welcome to Your City event has brought recent grads together as well.
+The HAA's September Welcome to Your City event has brought recent grads together as well.

 Image

 HCT focuses on leadership and engagement to build a strong Harvard community in Toronto.
 It remains close to the university and the Harvard Alumni Association (HAA) through the Alumni Leadership Conference.
-Several of our presidents have served on the Harvard Alumni Association bringing the voice of HCT members to Cambridge.
-Several HCT members have received awards for their service to Harvard and its alumni.
+Several of our presidents have served on the Harvard Alumni Association bringing the voice of HCT members to Cambridge, while some distinguished HCT members have received awards for their service to Harvard and its alumni.

 Harvard Club of Toronto Presidents